International recognition of Palestine: Application for UN membership

 On 11 July 2011, the Quartet met to discuss a return to negotiations, but the meeting produced no result.
 President Mahmoud Abbas claimed that he would suspend the bid and return to negotiations if the Israelis agreed to the 1967 borders and ceased the expansion of settlements in the West Bank.
 The PNA's campaign saw an increasing level of support in grass-roots activism.
-Avaaz began an online petition urging all United Nations members to endorse the bid to admit Palestine; it reportedly attained 500,000 e-signatures in its first four days.
+Avaaz began an online petition urging all UN members to endorse the bid to admit Palestine; it reportedly attained 500,000 e-signatures in its first four days.
 OneVoice Palestine launched a domestic campaign in partnership with local news agencies, with the aim of getting the involvement and support of Palestinian citizens.

 Overseas, campaigns were launched in several nations, calling on their governments to vote "yes" in the resolution.
-On 7 September, a group of Palestinian activists under the banner "Palestine: State No. 194" staged a demonstration outside the United Nations' office in Ramallah.
+On 7 September, a group of Palestinian activists under the banner "Palestine: State No. 194" staged a demonstration outside the UN's office in Ramallah.
 During the demonstration, they submitted to the office a letter addressed to Secretary-General Ban Ki-moon, urging him to "exert all possible efforts toward the achievement of the Palestinian people's just demands".
-The following day, Ban told reporters: "I support ... the statehood of Palestinians; an independent, sovereign state of Palestine.
+The following day, Ban told reporters, "I support ... the statehood of Palestinians; an independent, sovereign state of Palestine.
 It has been long overdue", but he also stated that "recognition of a state is something to be determined by the member states."

-Other United Nations organs had previously expressed readiness to see a Palestinian state.
-In April 2011, the UN's co-ordinator for the Middle East peace process issued a report on the Palestinian Authority's state-building progress, describing "aspects of its administration as sufficient for an independent state".
+Other UN organs had previously expressed readiness to see a Palestinian state.
+In April 2011, the UN's co-ordinator for the Middle East peace process issued a report on the PA's state-building progress, describing "aspects of its administration as sufficient for an independent state".
 It echoed a similar assessment published the week prior by the International Monetary Fund.
-The World Bank released a report in September 2010 that found the Palestinian Authority "well-positioned to establish a state" at any point in the near future.
-However, the report highlighted that, unless private-sector growth in the Palestinian economy was stimulated, a Palestinian state would remain donor dependent.
+The World Bank released a report in September 2010 that found the PA "well-positioned to establish a state" at any point in the near future; however, the report highlighted that, unless private-sector growth in the Palestinian economy was stimulated, a Palestinian state would remain donor dependent.